elmtree-askmo/cloudcannon-app/content/learn/biology/describe-the-antiparallel-orientation-of-dna-strands-and-its-implications-for-dna-function.md

 url: /learn/biology/questions/describe-the-antiparallel-orientation-of-dna-strands-and-its-implications-for-dna-function
 score: -1.0
 related_article1:
+    id: 166877
+    title: >-
+        Compare the structure and function of DNA and RNA, and identify their locations in cells.
+    subject: Biology
+    url: /learn/biology/questions/compare-the-structure-and-function-of-dna-and-rna-and-identify-their-locations-in-cells
+related_article2:
     id: 166869
+    title: >-
-    title: How do phosphodiester bonds form, and what is their role in the structure of nucleic acids?
+        How do phosphodiester bonds form, and what is their role in the structure of nucleic acids?
     subject: Biology
     url: /learn/biology/questions/how-do-phosphodiester-bonds-form-and-what-is-their-role-in-the-structure-of-nucleic-acids
-related_article2:
+related_article3:
     id: 166873
+    title: >-
-    title: What are the categories of nitrogenous bases, and how do they pair specifically in DNA and RNA?
+        What are the categories of nitrogenous bases, and how do they pair specifically in DNA and RNA?
     subject: Biology
     url: /learn/biology/questions/what-are-the-categories-of-nitrogenous-bases-and-how-do-they-pair-specifically-in-dna-and-rna
-related_article3:
+related_article4:
-    id: 166879
+    id: 166870
+    title: >-
-    title: Explain the central dogma of life and its significance in gene expression and cellular function.
+        Explain the 5’ to 3’ directionality of nucleic acids and its impact on nucleic acid structure.
     subject: Biology
+    url: /learn/biology/questions/explain-the-5-to-3-directionality-of-nucleic-acids-and-its-impact-on-nucleic-acid-structure
+related_article5:
+    id: 166869
+    title: >-
+        How do phosphodiester bonds form, and what is their role in the structure of nucleic acids?
+    subject: Biology
-    url: /learn/biology/questions/explain-the-central-dogma-of-life-and-its-significance-in-gene-expression-and-cellular-function
+    url: /learn/biology/questions/how-do-phosphodiester-bonds-form-and-what-is-their-role-in-the-structure-of-nucleic-acids
 ---

 &nbsp;